ann82/wdai-ai-slackbot/README.md

 ### Installation

-1. **Create a Slack App**:
+#### 1. **Create a Slack App**:
-   - Go to [api.slack.com/apps](https://api.slack.com/apps) and create a new app
+   - Go to [api.slack.com/apps](https://api.slack.com/apps) and click "Create New App"
+   - Choose "From scratch" and give your app a name and select your workspace
+   - In the left sidebar, under "Features", click on "OAuth & Permissions"
-   - Add the following Bot Token Scopes:
+   - Scroll down to "Scopes" and add the following Bot Token Scopes:
      - `app_mentions:read` - For reading when your bot is mentioned
      - `channels:history` - For viewing messages in public channels where the bot is added
      - `chat:write` - For sending messages as the bot
      - `files:read` - For viewing files shared with the bot
      - `files:write` - For uploading generated images to Slack
+   - Scroll up and click "Install to Workspace"
+   - After installation, you'll see a "Bot User OAuth Token" - copy this for later (this is your `SLACK_BOT_TOKEN`)
+   - In the left sidebar, go to "Basic Information" and scroll down to "App Credentials"
-   - Install the app to your workspace
+   - Copy the "Signing Secret" for later (this is your `SLACK_SIGNING_SECRET`)

-2. **Deploy the Bot**:
+#### 2. **Deploy the Bot**:
-   - Clone this repository
+   - Use this repository as a template by clicking the "Use this template" button
+   - Name your new repository and create it
-   - Connect to Railway
+   - Sign up or log in to [Railway](https://railway.app/)
+   - From the Railway dashboard, click "New Project" and select "Deploy from GitHub repo"
+   - Connect your GitHub account if prompted and select your repository
+   - Click "Deploy Now"
+   - Once the deployment is initiated, click on "Variables" in the left sidebar
-   - Set the required environment variables
+   - Add the environment variables mentioned above, particularly:
-   - Deploy the application
+     - `SLACK_BOT_TOKEN`: The Bot User OAuth Token you copied
+     - `SLACK_SIGNING_SECRET`: The Signing Secret you copied
+     - `OPENAI_API_KEY`: Your OpenAI API key

-3. **Configure Slack Event Subscriptions**:
+#### 3. **Configure Slack Event Subscriptions**:
-   - Enable Events API
+   - After Railway deploys your bot, it will provide a URL (find it in the "Settings" tab)
-   - Set the Request URL to your deployed app's URL + `/slack/events`
+   - Go back to your Slack App configuration
+   - In the left sidebar, click on "Event Subscriptions" and toggle "Enable Events" to On
+   - Enter your Request URL: `https://your-railway-app-url.railway.app/slack/events`
-   - Subscribe to the following bot events:
+   - Under "Subscribe to bot events", click "Add Bot User Event" and add:
      - `message.channels`
      - `app_mention`
+   - Click "Save Changes" at the bottom
+   - In the left sidebar, click on "App Home" and check "Allow users to send Slash commands and messages from the messages tab"

 ## Deployment on Railway